» Policies «

 (RCTC Policy 7.7)

+Part 2.
+Solicitation: Fundraising campaigns are defined as organized efforts to solicit gifts and grants for any college purpose.
+The RCTC Policy on fundraising and authority to approve and conduct fundraising campaigns applies to all forms of fundraising, whether conducted by the College, RCTC Foundation, support groups, or individuals or organizations outside the College.
+All fundraising activities must conform to established RCTC programs and policies and a record of all solicitation must be maintained and reported in accordance with established procedures.

 Part 6.
-Solicitation: Fund-raising campaigns are defined as organized efforts to solicit gifts and grants for any college purpose.
-The RCTC Policy on fund-raising and authority to approve and conduct fund-raising campaigns applies to all forms of fund-raising, whether conducted by the College, RCTC Foundation, support groups, or individuals or organizations outside the College.
-All fund-raising activities must conform with established RCTC programs and policies and a record of all solicitation must be maintained and reported in accordance with established procedures.

-Part 10.
-Procedures: Any RCTC employee, student, alumnus/alumni, parent group, volunteer or other person, persons or group wishing to undertake fund-raising, solicitation of contributions, grant submissions, or acceptance of gifts-in-kind in the name of the College shall adhere to the procedures listed below.
-All monies raised through any fund-raising, grant or sponsorship activities must be placed in an appropriate Custody Account established through the RCTC Business Office or RCTC Foundation Office.
-Appropriate forms are available in the President’s Office, Vice-President of Academic Affairs Office, Chief Student Affairs Office or the RCTC Foundation Office.
-The completed forms must be on file in the RCTC Foundation Office, with the required signatures, at least two weeks before any fund-raising activity can begin or grant application can be submitted.
+Procedures: Any RCTC employee, student, alumnus/alumni, parent group, volunteer or other person, persons or group wishing to undertake fundraising, solicitation of contributions, grant submissions, or acceptance of gifts-in-kind in the name of the College shall adhere to the procedures listed below.
+All monies raised through any fundraising, grant or sponsorship activities must be placed in an appropriate Custody Account established through the RCTC Business Office or RCTC Foundation Office.
+Appropriate forms are available online under RCTC Policies.
+The completed forms must be on file in the RCTC Foundation Office, with the required signatures, at least two weeks before any fundraising activity can begin or grant application can be submitted.

 IRS reporting requirements are mandatory on gifts with a value of $250 or more.
 The RCTC Foundation Office must be notified of any gifts or contributions received with a cash or in-kind value over $250.